 It is a tall and thin tree that grows to a height of 15 m.
 It is easily recognisable by its bark.
 Typically rugged, greyish in colour and peppered with green and orange hues, it has a distinctive bitter aroma from where derives its common Malagasy name.

-is pale yellow in colour with a gentle, woody, aromatic fragrance.
+Steam-distilled from the bark, the oil is pale yellow in colour with a gentle, woody, aromatic fragrance.
 It is somewhat similar to cedar with a strong resinous aroma.
-It is steam-distilled from the bark.

-The oil is reknown for its strong anti-inflammatory and analgesic actions.
-It is tonic and relaxant
+- The oil is reknowned for its strong anti-inflammatory and analgesic actions.
+It is a tonic and relaxant

 Simon Lemesle: ‘Huiles essentielles et eaux florales de Madagascar, guide pratique d'une aromatherapie innovante, 2eme edition’